pyeventsourcing/eventsourcing/docs/topics/application.rst

 =======================

-By default, the application object uses the `"Plain Old Python Object" infrastructure <persistence.html#infrastructure-factory>`_
+By default, the application object uses the `"Plain Old Python Object" infrastructure <persistence.html#infrastructure-factory>`_.

-To use other persistence infrastructure, set the environment variable ``INFRASTRUCTURE_FACTORY`` to the topic of another infrastructure factory.
-Often using other persistence infrastructure will involve setting other environment variables to condition access to a real database.
+To use other persistence infrastructure, you will need to set the environment variable ``INFRASTRUCTURE_FACTORY`` to the "topic" of another infrastructure factory.
+The "topic" is the path to the infrastructure object class that will be used to construct the application persistence objects.
+Often using other persistence infrastructure will involve setting other environment variables to configure access to a real database, such as a database name, a user name, and a password.

 In the example below, the library's SQLite infrastructure factory is used.
 In the case of the library's SQLite factory, the environment variables